jdbancal/gem/doc/functions.md

 Included functions
 ==================

 Here is a list of the functions currently implemented in the GEM library.
+The first table shows functions which can be called without reference to a gem/sgem object (this can be used to create a gem instance or to adjust some library parameters for instance).

 | function | full support | sparse support | remarks |